pinkertoncs/cp1-workspace/semester-1/unit-06/p1-pyzork/README.md

 **items**
 - Implement room.add_items() to add items to a room
-- Update player.look() so that, if an item is given as an argument, the dexcription of the item is printed
+- Update player.look() so that, if an item is given as an argument, the description of the item is printed
 - Implement player.take(), which removes an items from the Room;s items and adds it to the player's items.
 - Update / add these commands to the CLI
     - look [item]